dgmolina-ti/graphql-page-analyzer/README.md

 # GraphQL Page Analyzer

-A specialized tool that uses Google Gemini 2.0 Flash to analyze your codebase for pages and their associated GraphQL operations.
+A specialized tool that uses LLMs to analyze your codebase for pages and their associated GraphQL operations.

 ## Features